Should I buy winter tyres?

 Winter tyres aren’t mandatory in this country, although they are in other parts of Europe that experience extreme weather for prolonged periods each winter.

-However, they can be a prudent investment, particularly if you live in remote areas at risk of being cut off in bad weather without a functioning vehicle.
+But they can be a prudent investment, particularly if you live in a remote area, where in bad weather you're at risk of being cut off without a functioning vehicle.

 If that sounds like your situation, try to buy winter tyres early in the season.
 It's no good waiting until the bad weather arrives, as you'll find you are unable to get to a tyre retailer to have them fitted.

 Also, the volume of tyres produced for the winter is limited, meaning retailers don’t have a never-ending supply.
-When they are gone, they won't be replaced until the run up to next winter.
+When they are gone, they're unlikely to be replaced until the run-up to next winter.

 However, for drivers who use well-serviced urban roads, it can be harder to justify the hassle and expense of switching to winter tyres during a cold snap, despite their improved performance.